lan13005/PyAmpTools/_sources/analysis_example.md

 Once we have a pair of configuration files we are ready to perform our two types of fits and compare the results. `pa` is a simple dispatch system that calls various python scripts which each perform a specific task in this workflow.

 This workflow goes from:
-1. the raw data
-2. splits the data into kinematic bins
+1. splits the raw data into kinematic bins
-3. performs AmpTools fits
+2. performs AmpTools MLE fits in each kinematic bin
-4. performs IFT fits
+3. performs IFT fit
-5. draws tons of diagnostic plots
+4. draws tons of diagnostic plots and export fitted amplitudes / intensities / moments / etc into a file

 ```bash
 set -e # Exit on error